marklchaves/sanoa-links-linter/README.md

 ![Site address setting](screengrabs/sanoa-link-linter-wordpress-site-address-1280w.jpg "Site address setting")

-The SLL's default hostname setting comes from the domain name in the WordPress site URL setting.
 If SLL finds a link in a page/post that has a different hostname, it will be treated as an external link.
 Otherwise, it's treated as an internal link.
+The default hostname setting comes from the domain name in the WordPress site URL setting.

 ---